7 Mistakes Avoid When Building Your College Profile

-He’ll have his fingers in many pies – e.g., he’ll be part of the basketball team, a member of the student government body, intern at a reputed institution, volunteer at the local orphanage, participate in debates, do community service at an old age home and may even find his way into the school band.
+He'll have his fingers in many pies.
+E.g., he'll be part of the basketball team, a member of the student government body, intern at a reputed institution, volunteer at the local orphanage, participate in debates, do community service at a nursing home, and may even find his way into the school band.

 With all the hard work and time spent, he will still fail to showcase his ingenuity, intent, tenacity, and academic goals to any admissions staff.
 The perpetual tagger will merge so well with the crowd of similar applicants that the admissions personnel will totally miss his efforts.

 What's the point of striving so much to become a part of the herd?

 Usually, a perpetual tagger is seen as a Jack-of-all-trades and a master of none.
 College admissions staff usually conclude that such an applicant has taken the easier well-trodden path and hasn't really embraced challenges to demonstrate that he is special.